 Looking Forward is the pastoral planning process of the Diocese of Ballarat.
 The management concept of ‘continuous improvement’ that underpins the Looking Forward process.

-The new Looking Forward pastoral planning booklet 2019-2021 has been distributed to parishes.
-It is also available for download here
+The new Looking Forward pastoral planning booklet 2021-2025 is now available to parishes.
+It is can be downloaded here

 Looking Forward Prayer is available here